plasmoduck/modwm/README.md

 ```

 ## STATUSBAR
 MODWM also includes a builtin statusbar.
 You can customize it by editing the file 'statusbar'.
-Normally the statusbar is sourced from ~/.xinitrc like so ``exec /path/to/modwm/statusbar.sh &``.
-If you prefer to use .xinitrc edit the 'Makefile' and remove 'statusbar' from the 'install: all' section.
+If you prefer not to use this method you can disable it by editing the 'Makefile' and remove 'statusbar' from the 'install: all' section, then source 'statusbar' from ~/.xinitrc like so ``exec /path/to/modwm/statusbar.sh &``

 ## EXTRA GOODIES
 For more quality suckless software to complement MODWM, check out my suckless utilities [collection](https://github.com/plasmoduck/suckless/)